 Related: The Complete Guide To Facial Oil: What They Are, What They Do And How To Use Them

 I’d go as far as to say that oily skin should stay away from oils.
-Sure, there are oils that are suitable for your skin type.
-But oils tend to close pores, so be careful when adding them to your skincare routine.
+Sure, there are oils that are suitable for your skin type, like rosehip and jojoba.
+But oils tend to clog pores, so be careful when adding them to your skincare routine.
 If you don’t need them, don’t risk it.

 Keep in mind that if you use a facial oil, you need to slather on a hyaluronic acid serum first.
 You need to add moisture into your skin if you want oils to trap it in.
 Hyaluronic acid is great at this.
 It can hold up to 1000 times its weight in water.

 - Bioderma Sensibio AR ($24.90): A no-frills cream that moisturises dry skin and soothes redness and irritations.
 Available at Boots and Revolve.

 - CeraVe PM Facial Moisturizing Lotion ($20.99): A rare gem that works for all skin types, it repairs your skin’s protective barrier and brings dry skin back to health.
 Available at Beauty Bay, Boots, Cult Beauty, Dermstore, and Ulta.